AmirDebbie/react-loading-wrapper/README.md

 ## Required
 ---
 **loading:**
-- type: state
-- usage: this state will control the loading component if the state is null or false the loading will render else the children will render.
+- Usage: this state will control the loading component if the state is null or false the loading will render else the children will render.
+- Type: Bool

 ## Options
 ---
 **loadingComponent:**
+- Usage: Replace the different spinner loading component with a different component.
-- type: JSX
+- Type: JSX or String
-- default: spinner
+- Default: Spinner
+- String options: threeDots

 **color:**
+- Usage: Changes the color of the loading component (wont work when using your own custom component).
-- type: String
+- Type: String
-- default: blue
+- Default: blue

 **backgroundColor:**
+- Usage: Changes the color of the loading component (wont work when using your own custom component).
-- type: String
+- Type: String
-- default: transparent
+- Default: transparent
-- options: blue, pink, yellow, orange, red, black
+- Options: blue, pink, yellow, orange, red, black
  (all linear gradient)

 **size:**
+- Usage: Changes the size of the loading component (wont work when using your own custom component).
-- type: Number
+- Type: Number
-- default: 120px
+- Default: 120px

 **speed:**
+- Usage: Changes the speed of the spinner loading component (works only with default the spinner).
-- type: String
+- Type: String
-- options: slow, fast, extreme
+- Options: slow, fast, extreme

+**fullPage**
+- Usage: Makes the loader component full page (wont work when using your own custom component).
+- Type: Bool

 ## License